Max Mosley

-Max Rufus Mosley (13 April 1940 – 23 May 2021) was a British racing driver, lawyer, and president of the Fédération Internationale de l'Automobile (FIA), a non-profit association which represents the interests of motoring organisations and car users worldwide and is the governing body for international motorsports including Formula One.
+Max Rufus Mosley (13 April 1940 – 23 May 2021) was a British businessman, lawyer and racing driver.
+He served as president of the Fédération Internationale de l'Automobile (FIA), the governing body for Formula One.

 A barrister and amateur racing driver, Mosley was a founder and co-owner of March Engineering, a racing car constructor and Formula One racing team.
 He dealt with legal and commercial matters for the company between 1969 and 1977 and became its representative at the Formula One Constructors' Association (FOCA), the body that represents Formula One constructors.
-Together with Bernie Ecclestone he represented FOCA at the FIA and in its dealings with race organisers.
-In 1978, Mosley became the official legal adviser to FOCA.
-In this role he and Marco Piccinini negotiated the first version of the Concorde Agreement, which settled a long-standing dispute between FOCA and the Fédération Internationale du Sport Automobile (FISA), a commission of the FIA and the then governing body of Formula One.
+Together with Bernie Ecclestone, Mosley represented FOCA at the FIA and in its dealings with race organisers.
+In 1978, he became the official legal adviser to FOCA.
+In this role, Mosley and Marco Piccinini negotiated the first version of the Concorde Agreement, which settled a long-standing dispute between FOCA and the Fédération Internationale du Sport Automobile (FISA), a commission of the FIA and the then governing body of Formula One.
 Mosley was elected president of FISA in 1991 and became president of the FIA, FISA's parent body, in 1993.
 Mosley identified his major achievement as FIA President as the promotion of the European New Car Assessment Programme (Euro NCAP or Encap).
 He also promoted increased safety and the use of green technologies in motor racing.
 In 2008, stories about his sex life appeared in the British press, along with allegations regarding Nazi connotations.
 Mosley successfully sued the newspaper that published the allegations and maintained his position as FIA president.
 He stood down at the end of his term in 2009 and was replaced by his preferred successor, Jean Todt.